openSUSE/doc-kit/smart-doc/README.md

 ```
 <NAME> := <TOPIC>[-<SUBTOPIC]-<SNIPPET-TOPIC>-<TITLE>
 ```

 ## Version info

-We maintain a changelog for each article.
-Add a version to the changelog whenever there is a *release* of your article, i.e. whenever you ask for a rebuild and repost of said article.
+We maintain a changelog (revision history) for each article.
+Add an entry to the `revhistory` element in the assemby whenever you have done substantial content updates to the article and ask for a rebuild and repost of said article.
 Do not artificially bloat the changelog by entering every single commit.
 Also, provide concise and meaningful version information that the reader benefits from.
 This information might one day end up being sent out to readers as update notifications on content they subscribed to.

 ## Metadata

-Once your article is done, add a metadata layer to the assembly file.
-Check the `assembly.asm.xml` file for XML synthax and possible values.
+After your article is done, add a metadata layer to the assembly file.
+Check the `assembly.asm.xml` file for XML syntax and possible values.
 The following metadata types are currently supported:

 * Internal
 * SEO